facebook/infer/index.md

 ##What is Infer?

-Infer is a static analyzer, designed to find bugs in Java and C projects.
+Infer is a static analyzer, designed to find bugs in Java and C projects and Objective-C.

 {% highlight javascript linenos=table %}
 /* @flow */